Skip to main content

 Gerald M. Birnberg Related Seminars and Products

 Gerald M. Birnberg is a 50+-year lawyer whose practice has been focused on civil rights litigation, primarily on the plaintiff’s side.
-The founding partner of Williams, Birnberg & Andersen, LLP in Houston, Texas, he is certified as a specialist in civil appellate law by the Texas Board of Legal Specialization.
-He is a life fellow of the College of the State Bar of Texas, and an adjunct professor of law at South Texas College of Law-Houston, teaching a seminar course on recent United States Supreme Court cases.
+He is an adjunct professor of law at South Texas College of Law-Houston, where he courses in First Amendment Law and Recent United States Supreme Court Cases.

 From 2003 to 2012, Mr. Birnberg was Chair of the Democratic Party of Harris County, Texas.
 He also served on Houston Mayor Sylvester Turner’s Task Force on Policing Reform and is a member the Houston Independent Police Oversight Board.